-CSNN Metro Toronto is not currently offering any culinary workshops.
-Please contact us if you have any questions.
+CSNN Metro Toronto is not currently offering culinary workshops.
+Please contact us for more information on the next workshops.

 These holistic food preparation and tasting classes teach basic cooking skills and techniques.
 Learn to apply them to foods like grains, legumes, greens, bone broths, and fermented foods.
 These classes have something to offer everyone, from beginners to more experienced chefs.
 Students walk away with an enriched skill set in holistic cooking and how it benefits overall health.

 Learn the essentials of food safety, how to maintain a clean and organized kitchen, and the proper temperatures for cooking, cooling, storing, and reheating food.
 Basic knife skills will be demonstrated and practiced as students prepare a basic vegetable stock and garnishes.
 Learn tips for working efficiently and effectively along with the use of many standard tools and equipment found in a working kitchen.